Pre-Application Judicial Education Programme (PAJE)

 These digital resources cover a number of topics such as judgecraft, decision-making, judicial ethics, resilience and equality and diversity.
 They are available to everyone to view on an unlimited basis on the UK Judiciary YouTube page (external link).

 Discussion group courses

 To build upon learning, once participants have viewed all 10 videos, PAJE welcomes applications for places on a judge-led discussion group course.
 Participation in a course will enable lawyers to further explore the realities of being a judge as well as any perceptions they may have on barriers to a judicial career.

 The discussion groups will not provide coaching on how to approach a JAC selection exercise, but will explain the types of skills and experience you will need and get you to think about how those can be demonstrated to meet the JAC competency framework.

-There will be three virtual discussion group courses from May 2022.
+There will be three virtual discussion group courses.
 Each course will consist of four virtual discussion group sessions, which will last up to two hours, on a weekly or fortnightly basis.

 How to apply

 Details of the autumn/winter 2022 round will be available shortly.